syncfusion-content/fileformat-docs/File-Formats/Presentation/Loading-and-Saving-the-Presentation.md

 ---
 title: Loading and saving the PowerPoint presentation
-description: Loading and saving the presentation; Modifying the presnetation
+description: Loading and saving the presentation; Modifying the presentation
 platform: file-formats
 control: Presentation
 documentation: UG